dosarf/aweson/README.rst

 an existing value.
 If You want to add a new key/value pair to a dictionary, You can achieve that in one of two ways:

-- Iterate over dictionary items, receiving dictionaries as argument to Your function, and re-calculate entire dictionaries:
+- Iterate over dictionaries of the list, receiving each dictionary as argument to Your function, and re-calculate entire dictionaries:

 >>> with_values(